-Since independence is very important to older Australians, having the right products to support that right can be really beneficial.
+Since independence is very important to older Australians, having products to support that right can be really beneficial.

 Not only that, personal alarms can give family and friends reassurance that you are safe and are able to continue doing the things you love without being interrupted.